-Before the iSTAR Edge Door Controllers are installed, the following must be performed:
+Before the iSTAR Ultra Door Controllers are installed, the following must be performed:

 - Check equipment (hardware, software, power supply, and wiring).
 Verify that the contents of the shipped boxes match the packing lists.
-Contact Software House if any items are missing or damaged. - Check power, wiring, equipment clearances, and code compliance at the site. - Ensure proper tools for mounting and wiring the iSTAR Edge Door Controllers are available.
+Contact Software House if any items are missing or damaged. - Check power, wiring, equipment clearances, and code compliance at the site. - Ensure proper tools for mounting and wiring the iSTAR Ultra Door Controllers are available.

-The modules do not include wall-mounting hardware for installation.
+The wall-mount models of the module do not include wall-mounting hardware for installation.
 Mounting hardware depends upon the site and must be approved by a Structural Engineer or other certified professional.
 Software House recommends anchoring systems to a structure capable of sustaining a 75 lb.
 (34.1 kg) load.
-The module will need to be mounted and the power and Ethernet connections made before the tamper-evident labels are applied.
+The wall-mount models of the module will need to be mounted and the power and Ethernet connections made before the tamper-evident labels are applied.